Home » Easy One Pot Mojo Chicken with Peppers and Onions

 Directions

-• Optional: If time allows, marinate chicken breasts in Goya Mojo Criollo for at least 30 minutes or up to 2 hours.
-If skipping marinade, move straight to seasoning.
+• Marinate chicken breasts in Goya Mojo Criollo for at least 30 minutes or up to 2 hours.

 • Pat chicken breasts dry.
 Season both sides with Adobo, black pepper, garlic powder, and onion powder.